This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Public Health Campaigns for Parents

 Public health authorities run evidence-based campaigns to address vaccine hesitancy amongst parents.
-These campaigns counter misinformation and provide accurate information about the safety of the MMR vaccine.
+These campaigns counter misinformation and provide accurate information about the safety and effectiveness of MMRV vaccination.

-Targeted messaging addresses specific concerns parents raise about the MMR vaccine.
-Health professionals utilise peer-reviewed research to demonstrate the safety and effectiveness of vaccines.
-The campaigns emphasise measles complications in unvaccinated children.
+Targeted messaging addresses specific concerns parents raise about the vaccine.
+Health professionals use peer-reviewed research to demonstrate vaccine safety, and campaigns emphasise the real and serious complications of measles in unvaccinated children.

 Healthcare provider training ensures consistent messaging across all services.
-GPs and health visitors receive updated guidance on discussing immunisations with hesitant parents.
-This approach builds trust through professional relationships.
+GPs and health visitors receive updated guidance on discussing immunisations with hesitant parents, building trust through professional relationships.

 Preventing Future Measles Outbreaks

-Stopping measles outbreaks requires keeping vaccination rates above 95% and ensuring healthcare providers actively promote MMR vaccination.
-These strategies work together to protect communities from dangerous outbreaks.
+Stopping measles outbreaks requires keeping vaccination rates above 95% and ensuring healthcare providers actively promote MMRV vaccination.
+The introduction of the MMRV vaccine, with its earlier second dose at 18 months, gives children full protection at a younger age — a critical advantage given current outbreak conditions in England.
+These strategies work together to protect communities from dangerous and entirely preventable outbreaks.

 Maintaining High Vaccination Rates